 Introductions out of the way, we can finally get down to the main focus of this guide – finding you the best GPU for mining!

 I’ve scoured the web to bring you a short list of the absolute top pieces of hardware on the market today.
 It might be difficult to get your hands on some of these, however.
 They are still in very high demand.

 Best of the Bunch – NVIDIA GeForce GTX 1070

 The first on our list of best mining GPUs is the NVIDIA GeForce GTX1070.
 1070 is a fabulous graphics card for video gaming.
-It’s also an amazing choice for cryptocurrency mining too.
+It’s also an amazing choice for cryptocurrency mining.

 The NVIDIA GeForce GTX1070 has a more than generous hash rate of 30mh/s.
 It also doesn’t draw much power.
-At just 150W per unit, it’s one of the cheaper cards on our list to run.
+At just 150W per unit, it’s one of the cheaper cards to run.
 This means that electricity shouldn’t eat too much into your mining profits.

 One drawback of the GTX1070 is that it is one of the more expensive units on our list.
-It retails for between $600 and $1,000 depending on where you pick it up and the current supply and demand of them.
+It retails at between $600 and $1,000 depending on where you pick it up as well as the current supply and demand of them.

 Best on a Budget – AMD Radeon RX580